zombocom/maildown/README.md

 ## Helpers in Markdown files

-To get great looking emails in both html and plaintext generate your own links like this:
+To get great looking emails in both html and plaintext, generate your own links like this:

 ```ruby
 [Your Profile](<%= user_url(@user) %>)